Technohacker/central-diskless-boot/README.md

 At this point, I now have functional, fully-diskless, persistent VMs with a common FS and boot configuration.
 I've prepared this repo in hopes that it may be useful to others in the same situation, and as a reference guide for future use :)

+## Installing snap packages on system image
+`snap` expects its corresponding daemon process `snapd` to be running to install any applications.
+This is usually handled from `systemd`, but systemd refuses to start any service from within `chroot`.
+This prevents installation from either `client-root-chroot` or `overlayroot-chroot`.
+One option I've identified is to allow direct read-write access to a specific VM to have it boot into the full client system and install snaps from there.
+This can be achieved by removing `overlayroot=...` and adding `rw` to the kernel command line.
+Make sure the root FS is exported as read/write in NFS before doing so however

 If you found this helpful, do consider supporting me on Ko-fi!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J04QOOE)